What Does a Digital Marketer Do? Key Roles & Responsibilities

 The Core Role of a Digital Marketer

 A digital marketer is responsible for planning, executing, and optimizing a business's online presence.
-That includes everything from how a brand shows up in Google search results to how it communicates with existing customers through email.
+That includes everything from how a brand appears in Google search results to how it emails existing customers.
 The goal is always the same: attract the right audience, build trust, and convert interest into action.

 Digital marketing is not a single job.
 It's an umbrella that covers a range of specialized disciplines, each with its own skill set and tools.
-Some digital marketers are generalists who manage all channels; others specialize in one area like SEO, paid advertising, or content strategy.
+Some digital marketers are generalists who manage all channels.
+Others specialize in one area, like SEO, paid ads, or content strategy.

 Key Responsibilities of a Digital Marketer